-ARTICLE II-16: To see if the town, pursuant to MGL c.44B, will vote to raise and appropriate from the Community Preservation Fund estimated annual revenues, budgeted reserves, fund balance or community housing reserve the sum of \$50,000 for the purpose of hiring a consultant to provide technical assistance to the Wellfleet Affordable Housing Authority and the Wellfleet Local Housing Partnership for community housing purposes, or do or act anything thereon.
+ARTICLE 20: To see if the town, pursuant to MGL c.44B, will vote to raise and appropriate from the Community Preservation Fund estimated annual revenues, budgeted reserves, fund balance or community housing reserve the sum of \$50,000 for the purpose of hiring a consultant to provide technical assistance to the Wellfleet Affordable Housing Authority and the Wellfleet Local Housing Partnership for community housing purposes, to support and maximize the creation of community housing units for community housing purposes, pursuant to a grant agreement with the Wellfleet Affordable Housing Authority and the Wellfleet Local Housing Partnership, and to authorize the Board of Selectmen to enter into said grant agreement, which agreement may require a community housing restriction to be imposed on the property and set forth other terms and conditions under which said funds may be expended, and further, to authorize the Board of Selectmen to acquire on behalf of the Town said community housing restriction, or do or act anything thereon.

-Board of Selectmen: Recommends 5-0.
+Board of Selectmen: Recommends 3-0.
 Finance Committee: Recommends 9-0.
-Community Preservation Committee: Recommends 5-0.
-Local Housing Partnership: Recommends 5-0.

 Housing Authority: Recommends: 3-0.